Python Lesson 7: Pandas

 concatenated data structures identifiable after merging.

-If we use as arguments Series having no common index, the concat
+If we use as arguments Series having no common index, the concat function

 simply stacks them and creates a new Series